tbogdala/woolydart/README.md

 it, but you'll get a warning message and more text will get passed to the LLM.

-Currently there is no chunking strategy to this example so you will have to fit the whole HTML document (reduced with `libreadability`) into the context.
+Currently there is no chunking strategy to this example so you will have to fit the whole HTML document (reduced with `libreadability` from 195,963 characters to 64,413 characters) into the context.
 You can specify the context size with the `-c` parameter.

 On my MacBook Air M3 with 24 GB of memory, I can run the following sample command:

 ```bash
 dart example/rag_summarize.dart -m ~/.cache/lm-studio/models/bartowski/Phi-3.1-mini-128k-instruct-GGUF/Phi-3.1-mini-128k-instruct-Q4_K_M.gguf --url "https://en.wikipedia.org/wiki/William_Perry_(American_football)" -c 28000